robert-vo/class-browser-api/endpoints/TERM.md

   * departmentInformation - An object containing information about the department of the class.
     * department - The department in which the class is in.
     * departmentName - The full name of the department in which the class is in.
+    * departmentCRN - The 4 character length code that represents the class in the department.
   * classStatus - Denotes whether a class is open or closed to registration.
   * classReferenceNumber - The 5-digit unique identifier for a class, also known as the course reference numbers (CRN).
   * seatInformation - An object containing information about the seats of a class.